datatravelandexperiments/fna/src/fnattr/extra/README.md

 if one matches, the file is moved into the target ‹directory›.

 Only keys mentioned in ‹v3attributes› are tested.
-The same operator applies to all keys, which is not ideal, and the reason this program is currently relegated to `extra/`.
+The same operator applies to all keys, which is not ideal.

-# tellico_sqlite3_rename
+## tellico_sqlite3_rename

 Outdated and not currently working.
-Renames files by matching hashes against a database derived from the [Tellico collection manager](https://tellico-project.org).
+Renames and moves files by matching hashes against a database derived from the [Tellico collection manager](https://tellico-project.org).